datacarpentry/image-processing/learners/edge-detection.md

 Our edge detection method in this workshop is *Canny edge detection*, created by John Canny in 1986.
 This method uses a series of steps, some incorporating other types of edge detection.
-The skimage `skimage.feature.canny()` function performs the following steps:
+The `skimage.feature.canny()` function performs the following steps:

 1. A Gaussian blur
   (that is characterised by the `sigma` parameter,